Parashat

 l'ilui nishmat Esther bat mordechai

 Therefore the meaning of forgiveness is that after admission of guilt comes the will to repair the damage done, both baheftsa, at the objective level, and bagavra, at the subjective level, on both sides.
-At the level of the condition of the quality of the self, for it is there that the roots of repair are embedded, in one’s midot, and in repairing the heftsa, the objective damage done – done also to the one who committed the sin, and not only to the one who was harmed.
+At the level of the condition of the quality of the self, for it is there that the roots of repair are embedded, in one’s midot, one's personal character traits, and in repairing the heftsa, the objective damage done – done also to the one who committed the sin, and not only to the one who was harmed.
 In addition to this, there is the will to repair the relations between them, but this is not the main issue of forgiveness.

-Group Teshuva and Private Teshuva.
+Group Repentance and Private Repentance

 Go To Top